videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 ###### 3. MediaStream API

-MediaStream is useful for adding a MediaTrack to the audio/video tag to play the audio or video.
+The MediaStream API is beneficial for adding a MediaTrack to the audio/video tag, enabling the playback of audio or video.

 ```js title="MediaStream API"
 const webcamRef = useRef(null);